 Insights Archive

-Land Use & Zoning in Jefferson County: Closing the Housing Supply DeficitA number of pending bills in the state legislature could expand housing opportunities and slow the increase of housing and rent prices in Jefferson County.
+Land Use & Zoning in Jefferson County: Closing the Housing Supply DeficitPolicies that passed in the 2024 legislative session could expand housing opportunities in Jefferson County.

 Graphic of a man in class raising his hand with a woman student behind him.

-Housing Financing 101: Affordable Housing in Jefferson CountyJeffco residents want more affordable housing.
+Housing Financing 101: Affordable Housing in Jefferson County, ColoradoJeffco residents want more affordable housing.
 Local governments recognize the need and want to fill it.
 Housing developers are incentivized to fill this gap.
 But prohibitive factors stand in their way.

 Highlighting the impact of child tax credits as a benefit on poverty reduction.